COVID-19 Vaccine Administrations and Access to Monoclonal Antibodies for the Treatment of COVID-19

 Medicare Webinar Available On-Demand

-The recording of the Medicare webinar "Key Developments in Medicare Telehealth Options during COVID-19" presented last Monday is
+The recording of the Medicare webinar "Key Developments in Medicare Telehealth Options during COVID-19" presented last Monday is available on-demand.

 The recording is available free of charge to NASW members.
 Please feel free to share.